mega-manipulator/mega-manipulator/README.md

 <p>
 Use sourcegraph queries to find target repos.
-Then a forEach approach is provided for eache of the following actions:
+Then a forEach approach is provided for each of the following actions:
 Apply changes (using scripts),
 Commit,
 Push,